Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Discussion

 where $L_{\rm v}$ is the latent heat of dust evaporation, and we assume $T_{\rm gas}\gg T_{\rm dust}$.
 The latent heat is typically $L_{\rm v}\sim{10}^6$--${10}^{7}~{\rm J~{kg}^{-1}}$, depending on the substance \citep[e.g.,][]{Gao+20}.
 The collision heating is fast enough if the heating timescale is faster than the transport timescale $\tau_{\rm tran}=H/v_{\rm g}$.
 The ratio of the two timescales is given by

 where we have used $\dot{M}=4\pi r^2 \rho_{\rm g}v_{\rm g}$ for the second equation.
-The strong heating of atmospheric gasses occur at $\la {10}^{-6}~{\rm bar}$ \citep[e.g.,][]{Koskinen+13}, while the heating is fast enough at $\ga{10}^{-8}~{\rm bar}$.
-Thus, the collision heating potentially does matter, especially for tiny dust that can be transported by outflow.
+The strong heating of atmospheric gases occurs at $\la {10}^{-6}~{\rm bar}$ \citep[e.g.,][]{Koskinen+13}, while the heating is fast enough at $\ga{10}^{-8}~{\rm bar}$.
+Thus, the collision heating potentially does matter, especially for tiny dust particles that can be transported by outflow.

-Above argument does not mean that dust cannot survive in the ultra-hot outflow since the cooling process was neglected.
+The above argument does not mean that dust cannot survive in the ultra-hot outflow, since the cooling process was neglected.
 If the collision heating dominates over the illumination heating, taking the balance between radiation cooling and collision heating, the equilibrium dust temperature can be estimated as

 where $\epsilon_{\rm s}$ is the emissivity, defined by \citep{Draine11}

 where $B_{\rm \nu}$ is the Plank function, and $Q_{\rm abs}$ is the absorption coefficient given by the Mie theory.
 In principle, the more absorptive the particle is, the more efficiently the radiation cooling works.